 See Related: Best Things to Do in St. Paul

 13. Maiden Rock State Natural Area

-The Maiden Rock Bluffs is one of the most well-known rock formations in all of Wisconsin.
-The bluff is, in fact, a state natural area, the Maiden Rock State Natural Area, and the meat within it protects it.
-One of the state’s most distinctive limestone cliffs.
+The Maiden Rock Bluffs is one of Wisconsin’s most well-known rock formations.
+The bluff is a state natural area, the Maiden Rock State Natural Area, and the meat within it protects it—one of the state’s most distinctive limestone cliffs.

-This All-American Road runs alongside the bluff, so you can get a truly amazing perspective of this beautiful road and understand why it’s a national scenic byway.
-This magnificent mosaic of cornfields, forested bluffs, and then rocky vistas.
-Then, if you walk the route, you’ll be treated to an amazing perspective of the beautiful river road and Lake Pepin.
+This All-American Road runs alongside the bluff, so you can get a truly fantastic perspective of this beautiful road and understand why it’s a national scenic byway—this magnificent mosaic of cornfields, forested bluffs, and then rocky vistas.
+Then, if you walk the route, you’ll be treated to a fantastic perspective of the beautiful river road and Lake Pepin.

+It’s a unique place with an engaging environment for a fantastic stop.
+If you’re doing a Wisconsin Great River Road tour, don’t forget to stop here.
 If you are coming from Stockholm, Wisconsin, the south end of the town will be on your right.
-You will need to get off Highway 20 and go down a small dirt road.
-After a while, you will see the entrance to Maiden Rock bluff.
+You must get off Highway 20 and down a small dirt road.
+After a while, you will see the entrance to Maiden Rock Bluff.